Barg0/Intune-Winget/README.md

 ## 🙏 Credits

-Special thanks to the following people and sources of inspiration:
+Special thanks to the following people:

 * [Intune & Vita Doctrina (@IntuneVitaDoctrina)](https://www.youtube.com/@IntuneVitaDoctrina) – For the base scripts